Join our Talent Network

 Jessica Lemon, a medical oncology nurse at Asante Rogue Regional Medical Center in Medford, graduated in May 2020 and started at Asante the following October.
 She tells us what it’s like to be a new nurse grad and gives some advice for those just starting their career.

-Are you graduating around May or June and will be licensed by the dates below?
-If so, our summer cohort may be perfect for you.
+Are you or will you be graduating soon and licensed before May 5?
+If so, our May Cohort might be the perfect fit for you.

 What's HappeningDateDetails